statsig-io/docs/docs/data-warehouse-ingestion/introduction.md

 At several follow-up windows we will check if the data has changed, and reload it if there's a change larger than 1%.

 We also support a user-triggered backfill.
-This could be useful if a specific metric definiton has changed, or you want to resync data older than a few days.
+This could be useful if a specific metric definition has changed, or you want to resync data older than a few days.

 <img src="https://user-images.githubusercontent.com/87334575/199854289-dec60731-b54e-43d1-92a0-2fbd53f47087.png" width="400"/>